Cat6 vs. Cat8: Which is Right for Your Office Network?

 The Bulk Factor: Cat8 vs. Cat6/Cat6a

-Cat8's superior shielding and speed capabilities come with a trade-off: significantly increased cable thickness compared to Cat6 or Cat6a cables.
+Cat8's superior shielding and speed capabilities come with a trade-off: increased cable thickness compared to Cat6 or Cat6a cables.
 This has several implications for larger office installations:

 Installation Considerations